 Biocultural Interdependence

-Nature and culture co-evolve
+Nature and culture as one living fabric

 Indigenous Agency